Rankings & Market Shares of the Top 20 ADAS Suppliers in Automated Driving

 In 2019, ZF’s Electronics & ADAS division recorded sales of €1,848 million, up 10.9% from 2019 (€1.67 billion), according to their 2019 Annual report.
 The division accounted for 5% of ZF’s total sales.
 The main driver for the growth in ADAS was the rising demand for camera-based ADAS.

-Innovative start-ups want to enhance perception for ADAS and autonomy while also enabling software-driven capabilities
+Innovative Start-ups want to enhance perception for ADAS and autonomy while also enabling software-driven capabilities

 “There are a lot of long range LIDAR players out there today but only a few in the nearfield, short range, says Paul Drysch, the Founder and CEO of PreAct Technologies.
 PreAct was founded in 2018 and its headquartered in Portland, Oregon.